 And in the last section, you’ll discover the fastest workflow which uses masking to extrude new forms.
 This technique can cause lumpy side effects, and requires more sculpting expertise for the beginner.

 Dynamesh and ZRemesher

-The blocking workflows taught on this page incorporate the standout tools of Dynamesh and ZRemesher.
+The blocking workflows on this page feature Dynamesh and ZRemesher.

-Dynamesh helps you to joins multiple shell objects into one high polygon mesh.
+Dynamesh allows you to join multiple objects into one high polygon mesh.
 And ZRemesher is ZBrush’s auto-retopology tool.
-These re-meshing tools along with project make it an essential program for more advanced 3d artists.
+These tools make ZBrush an essential program for advanced 3d artists.

-ZBrush comes in two versions, ZBrush (full version) and ZBrush Core (cut down/indie version).
+ZBrush comes in a ‘fully featured’ version and the discounted `ZBrush Core` which has many of its tools disabled.
 There is a 45-day trial but no free or educational version outside of large institutions.

-We teach the full version.
-ZBrush Core is missing ZRemesher which is a major part of our workflows.
-It’s also missing GoZ, Project All, Displacement and Normal Mapping, Decimation Master (Poly Reduce) and more.
+On this page, we’ll be teaching the full version.
+ZBrush Core lacks the ZRemesher feature which is used in a significant number of our workflows.
+It’s also missing GoZ, Project All, Displacement, Normal Mapping, Decimation Master (Poly Reduce) and more.

 C3dC Hotkeys And UI Config

 To make ZBrush easier, you can download our customized menus and hotkeys.
 The application’s most important buttons are difficult to find and our menus put them into one easy-to-find location.

 Andrew will demonstrate each video with our custom hotkeys and menus, but if you prefer to use the default settings, you can find those in the notes under each video.